wangziqi2013/wangziqi2013.github.io/_posts/2020-05-28-scavenger.markdown

 of these two can be hit.
 If the priority queue is hit by performing a tag walk on the hash table, the corresponding slot in the min-heap is set to zero, and the tag is removed.
 Both tag and data are inserted back to the conventional cache, after evicting a line from the conventional cache.
-When a line is evicted from the conventional cache, either because a line was migrated back, or because a new line is to be fetched from the lower level
+When a line is evicted from the conventional cache, either because a line was migrated back, or because a new line is to be fetched from the lower level, the frequency of the evicted address is estimated.
+If the estimated frequency is larger than the smallest value in the min-heap, which is tracked by a register, then the current root of the min-heap is removed, and the new frequency value is added.
+Correspondingly, the tag slot of the root element is found using the tag pointer in the min-heap.
+The evicted tag and data are also written into the hash table using the insertion algorithm described above.